Relief for CJI case complainant as Delhi court dismisses police plea to cancel her bail

 A 31-year-old man had accused the former Supreme Court staffer of cheating him of Rs 50,000 after promising to get him a job at the top court.

-A court in Delhi on Friday dismissed the police’s application to cancel the bail of a former Supreme Court staffer who has accused Chief Justice of India Ranjan Gogoi of sexually harassing her, Bar and Bench reported.
+A court in Delhi on Friday dismissed the police’s application to cancel the bail of a former Supreme Court staffer who had accused Chief Justice of India Ranjan Gogoi of sexually harassing her, Bar and Bench reported.

 The woman received the bail in connection with a case that was filed on the basis of a complaint by 31-year-old Naveen Kumar, who accused her of cheating him of Rs 50,000 he had allegedly paid for a job at the top court.

-Additional Chief Metropolitan Magistrate Manish Khurana dismissed the police application after the woman’s counsel, VK Ohri, informed him that despite several attempts the man could not be served notice in the case.
+Additional Chief Metropolitan Magistrate Manish Khurana dismissed the police application after the woman’s counsel, VK Ohri, informed him that despite several attempts, the man could not be served notice in the case.

 “No fruitful purpose will be served by keeping the bail cancellation application pending,” Khurana said.
 “The application is dismissed and disposed of”.